Sustainability

 Micro-Lenses for Ultraviolet LEDs

-Micro-lenses for ultraviolet LEDs are quartz glass lenses which NGK has developed for use with the ultraviolet LEDs intended to replace mercury lamps.
+Micro-lenses for ultraviolet LEDs are quartz glass lenses which the NGK Group has developed for use with the ultraviolet LEDs intended to replace mercury lamps.
 Ultraviolet light sources are seeing widespread use in applications such as sterilization of water and air.
 Currently, such applications use mercury lamps.
-But in light of new laws and regulations based on the Minamata Convention on Mercury, their use may be banned in the future.
+But in light of new laws and regulations based on the Minamata Convention on Mercury, their use will be banned in the future.
 This is driving interest in ultraviolet LEDs, which do not use mercury.
 Our micro-lenses for ultraviolet LEDs feature a cavity (space) to hold the ultraviolet LED chip.
 This increases the efficiency of the ultraviolet LED while reducing its cost.

 This is a photograph of micro-lenses for ultraviolet LEDs.
 Quartz glass lenses used in ultraviolet LEDs which replace mercury lamps.